stanochka/numberzilla/README.md

 ## iOS installation

-Open the link in Mobile Safari, then click 'Share' button, scroll down and click 'Add to Home Screen'.
+Open the link in Safari, then click 'Share' button, scroll down and click 'Add to Home Screen'.
 You are good to go!

 [PLAY](https://stanochka.github.io/numberzilla/)